JoanClaret/slide-and-swipe-menu/README.md

 </script>
 ```

-### 5. Star the repository
+### 5. Follow the repository
-★ Star [this repo](https://github.com/JoanClaret/slide-and-swipe-menu) in order to stay updated with news about this plugin
+★ Star and watch [this repo](https://github.com/JoanClaret/slide-and-swipe-menu) in order to stay updated with news about this plugin

 License